jingtingEmmaLi/CAS-ME-3/README.md

 This folder mainly contains some exception information for the samples in the database.
 Users are welcome to contribute here, i.e., upload issues encountered in using the database.

-For example, casme3_partA_error_list_ZhouJu.xlsx is the anomaly information of some micro-expression samples in Part A provided by **Zhou Ju**, a PhD student supervised by Professor Chen Tong of Southwest University.
+For example, casme3_partA_error_list_ZhouJu.xlsx is the anomaly information of some micro-expression samples in Part A provided by **Zhou Ju**.

 ## Supplementary files
 This folder includes the supplementary files such as the self report of the subjects per emotional stimulus video.